 Today though, we’re going to spend a little time looking at Layer 7, or what we call an HTTP Flood Attack.

 An HTTP flood attack is a type of Layer 7 application attack that utilizes the standard valid GET/POST requests used to fetch information, as in typical URL data retrievals (images, information, etc.) during SSL sessions.
 An HTTP GET/POST flood is a volumetric attack that does not use malformed packets, spoofing or reflection techniques. – DDoSAttacks.biz

 If you’re wondering, yes, we deal with these every day, and we protect our client websites via our Website Firewall.

-Today I’m going to share with you some details on a rather large DDOS attack that leveraged this HTTP request flood attack to cause havoc on a clients website, and the steps we took to mitigate the issue.
+Today I’m going to share with you some details on a rather large DDoS attack that leveraged the following HTTP request flood attack to wreak havoc on a clients website.
+I’ll also share the steps we took to mitigate the issue.

-The first thing to understand about the layer 7 attacks is that they require more understanding about the website and how it operates.
+The first thing to understand about Layer 7 attacks is that they require more understanding about the website and how it operates.
 The attacker has to do some homework and create a specially crafted attack to achieve their goal.
-Because of this, they require less bandwidth to take the site down, and are harder to detect and block.
+Because of this, these types of DDoS attacks require less bandwidth to take the site down and are harder to detect and block.